jacob-meacham/grunt-lcov-merge/README.md

   grunt.loadNpmTasks('grunt-lcov-merge');
 ```

+Note that grunt-lcov-merge allows for source files to be specified via any [file format](http://gruntjs.com/configuring-tasks#files).

 ## Event emitter
 One of the most useful ways to consume this plugin is to use the coverage event to send the lcov data to a service like coveralls: